CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 Alan G. Bunte - CommVault Systems, Inc.

 Right, right.
-(1:02:47), and that as well.
+That's where I was going.
+And that as well.
 So that's always a nice alignment feature here with our partners.

 Andrew James Nowinski - Piper Jaffray & Co.